 Colleges should also be doing more to reduce the fees that they're charging students in order to ensure that they don't go into as much student loan debt.
 After many students exhaust their federal financial aid options through the FAFSA, they turn to private loan options to fill the gap.
 In today's higher education and lender environment, it is entirely plausible to match tuition costs with student loans, but paying off that debt is another story.

 Colleges should provide information and workshops on how to better manage mental health challenges, especially in regards to money and student loans.
 They should be able to send out realistic and accurate cost of attendance estimates.
 The list could go on.

 The Role of the Government

 The government needs to be working to find ways to reduce the amount students have to borrow for school and to make it easier to repay student loans.
-That could involve caps on tuition increases, more grants for those who come from low-income backgrounds, chances to reduce interest rates, or more opportunities for student loan forgiveness.
+That could involve caps on tuition increases, more grants for those who come from low-income backgrounds, chances to reduce interest rates (much like private student loan consolidation companies offer), or more opportunities for student loan forgiveness.

 Government can also provide incentives to employers to provide student loan repayment benefits.
 Currently, these benefits are taxed, but making them tax-exempt would encourage more employers to offer the benefits and provide a greater advantage to employees who receive the benefits.